panda3d/panda3d-docs/programming/shaders/shader-generator.rst

 Per-Pixel Lighting
 ------------------

-Simply turning on ``setShaderAuto`` causes one immediate change: all lighting calculations are done per-pixel instead of per-vertex.
+Simply turning on :meth:`~.NodePath.set_shader_auto()` causes one immediate
+change: all lighting calculations are done per-pixel instead of per-vertex.
 This means that models do not have to be highly tesselated in order to get nice-looking spotlights or specular highlights.

-Of course, the real magic of ``setShaderAuto`` is that it enables you to use powerful features like normal maps and the like.
+Of course, the real magic of :meth:`~.NodePath.set_shader_auto()` is that it enables you to use powerful features like normal maps and the like.

 Known Limitations
 -----------------